 The term “narcissist” gets thrown around a lot.
 It’s often used as a catch-all to describe people with any traits of narcissistic personality disorder (NPD).

 These people might seem self-centered or so focused on their own importance that they’ve lost touch with reality.
 Or maybe they don’t appear to care about others and rely on manipulation to get what they want.

 Covert narcissism usually involves fewer external signs of “classic” NPD.
-People still meet criteria for diagnosis but have traits that aren’t usually associated with narcissism, such as:
+People still meet the criteria for diagnosis but have traits that aren’t usually associated with narcissism, including:

 - sensitivity to what others think of them

 The following signs may also point to covert narcissism.
 Keep in mind that only a qualified mental health professional can diagnose a mental health condition.